goat-dev8/ONYX/README.md

 └─────────────────────────────────┘
 ```

-**Five things you can do with an ONYX passport:**
+**Six things you can do with an ONYX passport:**

-1. **Verify** — Anyone scans a QR code → checks on-chain commitment → sees "Authentic" or "Stolen" — no private data exposed
+1. **Verify** — Anyone scans a QR code → checks on-chain commitment → "Authentic" or "Stolen" — zero private data exposed
 2. **Transfer** — Privately send ownership to another wallet — only sender and recipient know
+3. **Sell Atomically** — List on marketplace → buyer pays → artifact + payment delivered in **one atomic transaction**
-3. **Report Stolen** — Permanently flag the item on-chain so it's blocked from all transactions
+4. **Report Stolen** — Permanently flag the item on-chain — blocked from ALL transactions
+5. **Claim Bounty** — Lock ALEO credits as recovery reward.
+Two claim paths: owner-authorized OR finder-provable
-4. **Prove Ownership** — Generate a cryptographic proof for potential buyers without revealing your identity
+6. **Prove Ownership** — Generate cryptographic proof for a specific verifier without revealing your identity
-5. **Sell Atomically** — List on the marketplace, receive payment, and deliver the passport in a single atomic transaction

 ---